Bachelor of Nursing Programme (Part-Time) for Registered Nurses

 - Programme Overview

-- This programme (in the generic or public health stream) is a conversion programme for registered nurses graduating from hospital-based higher diploma programmes who are currently working in local hospitals, the Department of Health, private clinics, and/or non-governmental organizations.
+- This programme (in the generic or public health stream) is a conversion programme for registered nurses graduating from hospital-based higher diploma or professional diploma programmes who are currently working in local hospitals, the Department of Health, private clinics, and/or non-governmental organizations.

 This is an honours degree programme.
 This programme consists of eight core courses, which must be completed by all students from both the generic and public health streams.
-Two additional elective courses are provided for generic and public health stream students.
+These are core courses that a first-degree baccalaureate nursing student must complete.
+Two additional elective courses are provided for generic and public health stream students respectively.

-Teaching and learning strategies will normally consist of lectures, seminars, tutorials, laboratory sessions, presentations, case studies, audio-visual programmes and self-directed learning.
+Teaching and learning strategies will normally consist of lectures, seminars, tutorials, laboratory sessions, presentations, case studies, audio-visual programmes, online learning, flipped classroom and self-directed learning.